-This procedure can be used by all OU students or recent alumni, Association members, Association staff, OU staff, donors or guests of the Association who feel it is necessary to report an issue or concern.
+This procedure can be used by all OU students or recent alumni, Open SU members, Open SU staff, OU staff, donors or guests of Open SU who feel it is necessary to report an issue or concern.
 At any stage, we may refer the issue to the University if relevant.